-Thus, any property that has been delivered more than one set of bins, is deemed to be receiving the service for each of those sets of bins and shall be liable for the fixed amount for each set of bins delivered to the property.
+Any property that has been delivered more than one set of bins, shall be liable for the fixed amount for each set of bins delivered to the property.

 The bins are used for the fortnightly recycling collection, while bags are available for purchase at various district outlets for the use of weekly refuse collection.